How Can a Lawyer Help You Collect Unpaid Overtime Wages in Texas?

 No matter how highly paid, nonexempt employees are entitled to overtime pay for hours worked over 40 during a workweek.
 The following types of manual laborers and other blue-collar workers “who perform work involving repetitive operations with their hands, physical skill, and energy” are nonexempt employees:

 - Operating engineers.

 First responders, including police, firefighters, and paramedics, are also nonexempt employees.
-Whether you are an exempt or nonexempt employee depends on your specific employment situation.
+Your specific employment situation depends on whether you are an exempt or nonexempt employee.
 Let our Texas overtime attorneys help you evaluate your employment status so you can claim your overtime pay.